 Jorge has been a Lecturer on obligations, contracts, commercial law, admiralty law and finance law at Universidad del Rosario and Universidad de los Andes.
 He has been a speaker at numerous conferences and seminars in Colombia and abroad.

-- Designated by Colombia for a six-year period to the ICSID Panel of Arbitrators and Conciliators.
+- Designated by Colombia for a six-year period to the Panel of Arbitrators and Conciliators of the International Centre for Settlement of Investment Disputes (ICSID).

 - Chairman and founder of the Colombian Chapter of the Spanish Arbitration Club.